 - pomegranate seeds for garnish

-- heavy cream for garnish (optional)
+- coconut milk or cream for garnish (optional)

 Using a 6-quart dutch oven, heat the butter over medium until it foams.
 Add the leeks or onion and cook until soft and just browning around the edges, stirring occasionally, 8-12 minutes.
 While the alliums are cooking, peel, seed and dice the squash (can also be done in advance, but will increase prep time).